polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 ### Stopword Removal

 In this step, specific tokens are removed from tokenized sentences.
-While it is possible to create custom lists of stopwords, we deem off-the-shelf stopwords lists sufficient for our task.
+We create a custom lists of nine stopwords which we deem most frequent.
+We do not use off-the-shelf stopwords lists because iterating over them requires too much runtime.
+This step is initialized in code/preprocessing/preprocessing_stopwords.sge .

 **Motivation**